jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 >
 > **Time and exposure is a great healer—perhaps the only healer for irrational fear and hatred.
 Laws can be made to take people out of the Klan, but laws cannon be made to take the Klan mentality out of people.
 The best way we can learn to respect each other is to know each other.**"

-When people talk about fighting racism, they often forget that they're fighting a war on two fronts: a physical one and a mental one.
+When people talk about fighting racism, they often forget that they're fighting a war on a physical and a mental front.

 The physical battle is the easiest to fight.
-We can create anti-discrimination mandates, directives, and laws that make it illegal to treat people differently based on their race.
+We can create anti-discrimination mandates, directives, and laws that make treating people differently based on their race illegal.
 However, these are only as effective as the progress made on the mental front.

-Abolishing Jim Crow laws and the passing of the Civil Rights Act didn't erase a racist mindset.
-The problem with changing a mindset is that there is nothing that can force it to happen.
+Abolishing Jim Crow laws and passing the Civil Rights Act didn't erase a racist mindset.
+The problem with changing a mindset is that nothing can force it to happen.
 In fact, when people feel like they're being forced to do or think a certain way, they tend to go in the opposite direction as a matter of principle.

 Mindset and perspective change cannot be motivated by external decree.

 Daryl is changing mindsets via exposure and time.
-WIth that said, during the screening of Accidental Courtesy, Daryl says about mindset change that "While it's a lot better than having the government force something down your throat, we've been changing mindsets a little too slowly."
+With that said, during the screening of Accidental Courtesy, Daryl says about mindset change "While it's a lot better than having the government force something down your throat, we've been changing mindsets a little too slowly."

-Perhaps it's not possible to change a whole generation of mindsets any faster than one person at a time, but the people who criticize the speed and inefficiency of this method are forgetting something important.
+Perhaps it's impossible to change a whole generation of mindsets faster than one person at a time.
+Still, the people who criticize the speed and inefficiency of this method are forgetting something important.
 One person who leaves a hate organization is one less person who spreads hate.
-Very often, this is a person who breaks the chain of hatred that would be passed down to their family.
+This person often breaks the chain of hatred that would be passed down to their family.

 Maybe there is a faster way to change mindsets.
 Maybe there isn't.
 Regardless of how you feel about Daryl's methods, this is a lot better than doing nothing.